adelinerd/sca-modulecatalogue/README.md

 ### Internationalization

 The application supports multiple languages.
-Language files are located in `src/i18n/`.
+Language files are located in [src/i18n/](src/i18n/).
 The browser language detector automatically selects the appropriate language.

 To add a new language:
-1. Create a new language file in `src/i18n/locales/`
+1. Create a new language file in [src/i18n/locales/](src/i18n/locales/)
 2. Register the language in the i18next configuration
 3. Translate all keys from the reference language file

+### Caching

+The application implements a two-tier caching system for YAML files:

+1. **Memory Cache**: Fast in-memory storage for the current session
+2. **LocalStorage Cache**: Persistent browser storage across sessions

+**Cache debugging:**
+- Open browser console and run: `window.clearYamlCache()` to clear all cached YAML data
+- Run: `window.clearYamlCache('specific-url')` to clear a specific URL's cache
+- Cache entries expire after the configured TTL period

 ## Development